darkoppressor/monsters/development/design/aiGoals.md

 ##  Do nothing

-The creature simply does nothing.
+The Creature simply does nothing.

+## Use a healing item

+The Creature uses a healing item.

 ## Attack creature with melee

-The creature attempts to move to the target creature and attack it.
+The Creature attempts to move to the target Creature and attack it.